mezzolite/react-crud-frontend/README.md

 In the case of this app, App.js will hold state, as it is the parent to the other components that need access to data in state as props.

 Keep in mind: Not all apps need to hold state in App.js.
-An app's individual component structure dictates where the single source of truth should live.
+An app's unique component structure dictates where the single source of truth should live.

 In larger apps, state management tools such as Redux are used as state containers.